ONLINE HELP

 From version 27, this function is kept for backward compatibility.
 It is recommended to use ExeRun.

-Starts the execution of a program (an executable for example) from the current application.
+Executes a program (an executable file, for example) from the current application.

 Example